JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 )

 == 7 - Rounding the corners
-#oasis-align(int-dir:-1, [Select the `Fillet` tool from the tool bar, and select the top two arcs found at the front of the ship.
+#oasis-align(int-dir:-1, [Select the #icon("fillet") `Fillet` tool from the tool bar, and select the top two arcs found at the front of the ship.
 In the dialog box, set the `Radius` to `1.9 in`,  Notice that the curve propagates to the rest of the hull as seen in @fillet.

 #warning[Setting the `Radius` to the height of the boat will result in the fillet failing.
 Therefore, we make the `Radius` 0.1in less than the height of the ship.